Credit Plainly

 A secured card does not automatically improve your credit.
 Several things can work against you.

 Late or missed payments.
-Payment history is typically the most heavily weighted factor in credit scores.
-A payment that is 30 or more days late can be reported to the bureaus and may lower your score.
-The negative effect of a missed payment can last several years.
+Payment history is often one of the most important factors in many scoring models.
+A payment that is 30 or more days late can be reported to the bureaus and may affect your score.
+A reported missed payment can affect a credit file for years, depending on the item and reporting rules.

 High utilization.
 If you charge close to the limit every month, your utilization ratio stays high.
 High utilization often has a negative effect on scores.
 This matters even on a secured card with a low limit.